rxweb/rxweb/docs/reactive-form-validators/validation-validators/alphaNumeric.md

 # Basic AlphaNumeric Validation

-We need to create a FormGroup in the component.
-To achieve this, we need to add RxFormBuilder.
-The RxFormBuilder is an injectable service that is provided with the RxReactiveFormsModule.
+We need to create a `FormGroup` in the component.
+To achieve this, we need to add `RxFormBuilder`.
+The `RxFormBuilder` is an injectable service that is provided with the `RxReactiveFormsModule`.
 Inject this dependency by adding it to the component constructor.Here we have covered Add form operation.

 [!code-typescript[](\assets\examples\reactive-form-validators\validators\alphaNumeric\add\alpha-numeric-add.component.ts?type=section)]